u-boot/u-boot/doc/driver-model/of-plat.rst

 The dt-plat.c file contains the device declarations and is is built in spl/dt-plat.c.
-It additionally contains the definition of dm_populate_phandle_data() which is responsible of filling the phandle information by adding references to U_BOOT_DRVINFO by using DM_GET_DEVICE
+It additionally contains the definition of dm_populate_phandle_data() which is responsible of filling the phandle information by adding references to U_BOOT_DRVINFO by using DM_DRVINFO_GET

 The pylibfdt Python module is used to access the devicetree.